19.3 Acceptance Criteria

 • Allegations that occur in the state of Kentucky will be screened for acceptance based on the available information.
 Residency will not be a factor for acceptance;

 • CI assigns reports to the county where the adult resides, except in cases where allegations of abuse, neglect, or exploitation are made for a non-resident.
 Referrals involving non-residents are assigned to the county where the allegations occurred.
+Considerations may be given to the county of assignment when the adult is in alternative longer-term placement.
+Examples may include alternate care facilities, hospital stays that exceed typical time frames, psychiatric hospitals, etc.

 Procedure